CVSA Brake Safety Inspections Highlight Critical Role of the Component

-Brakes should be checked at every preventive maintenance inspection and drivers should regularly check brakes during pre- and post-trip inspections, said Mike Hasinec, vice president of maintenance support at Penske Truck Leasing.
+Brakes should be checked at every preventive maintenance inspection and drivers should regularly check brakes during pre- and post-trip inspections, said Mike Hasinec, former vice president of maintenance support at Penske Truck Leasing.
 Hasinec has shared several steps fleets and drivers can take to ensure their brakes are working properly and minimize the risk of a violation.

 Slack Adjusters: Hasinec said that automatic slack adjusters in vehicles are sometimes cited as being out of adjustment when they are on the verge of adjusting.
 To prevent that, he advises drivers to apply the brakes several times at a high PSI level—90 or better—when pulling into a scale.
 Typically, drivers apply brakes at a 20-30 PSI, but stabbing the brakes and applying 90-100 PSI three or four times, will adjust a slack adjuster on the verge of adjusting.

 Chafed Lines: The routing and clipping of brake lines should be checked at every preventive maintenance interval, Hasinec said.
 He added that drivers should make sure they store their airlines that connect to the trailer properly after every use.
 They also need to make sure that lines are not rubbing the catwalk when connected to the trailer.

 Air Leaks: Penske technicians check for air leaks when they conduct preventive maintenance on a unit, and drivers should check for air leaks during pre-trip inspections.
 Releasing the parking brakes and applying the brake pedal/treadle valve can help drivers monitor their air gauges.
 The unit should not lose more than two pounds of pressure in a one-minute period of time and a combination (tractor/trailer) should not lose more than three pounds of pressure in a one-minute period of time.
 If it does, it needs to be repaired before drivers continue with their trip for the day.